-If you are experiencing a computer power problem or pc power failure, give us a call and get a free estimate!
+If you are experiencing a computer power problem or pc power failure, give us a call.

 Tucson is the lightning photography capital of the world -- indicating a lot of lightning occurs right here in southern Arizona.
 And all that lightning does pose a risk to Tucson computers.

 Lightning is a sudden high voltage discharge of electricity.
 A lightning strike can occur within a cloud, between clouds, or between a cloud and the ground.

 Monsoon season here in the Tucson area brings lightning that can cause electric storm computer damage, power surge computer damage, and data loss.

 According to NASA, 40 to 50 flashes of lightning occur every second worldwide.
 Some estimates indicate lightning causes more electric storm computer damage than fires, explosions, hardware faults, software bugs, floods, human errors, and sabotage combined.

 Lightning causes damage when it generates very short but powerful electrical events like power surges and strikes.
 Direct lightning strikes can seriously damage buildings and wiring and can cause fires.
 Even more worrisome, the energy of a lightning strike – on a power line, for example - can affect electronics several miles away.